-Caracol State Park is a small state park in the state of Rio Grande do Sul, Brazil.
-It contains the dramatic Caracol Falls, a major tourist attraction.
-The waterfall is situated between the pine forest zone of the Brazilian Highlands and the southern coastal Atlantic Forest and has two cascades.
+Caracol State Park, located in Rio Grande do Sul, Brazil, boasts the stunning Caracol Falls - a popular tourist destination.
+The waterfall is between the Brazilian Highlands' pine forest zone and the southern coastal Atlantic Forest and comprises two cascades.

 Fernando de Noronha is a volcanic archipelago located off the northeast coast of Brazil in the South Atlantic Ocean.
 The archipelago comprises 21 islands and islets, the most significant being Fernando de Noronha.
 In addition, Rocas Atoll is a circular coral reef that encloses a lagoon.

 Guanabara Bay is a picturesque bay of the Atlantic Ocean, located in southeast Brazil, in the state of Rio de Janeiro.
 On its western shore lies the cities of Rio de Janeiro and Duque de Caxias, and on its eastern coast, the towns of Niterói and São Gonçalo.
 More than 130 islands dot the bay.

 The Guaraní Aquifer System is a large underground groundwater reservoir and hydrogeological system.
 It is a transboundary aquifer spread across four South American countries: Argentina, Brazil, Paraguay, and Uruguay.

 The Juruá River is the most winding in the Amazon Basin.
 Beginning in the highlands of east-central Peru and crossing into northwestern Brazil before it eventually empties into the Amazon River, it exhibits curvature and sluggishness as it traverses the low, half-flooded forest countryside.